brettmillerb/Pester-Wiki/Mocking-with-Pester.md

 ### MOCKING A FUNCTION THAT IS CALLED BY A METHOD IN A POWERSHELL CLASS

-Author of an explanation: Dave Wyatt
+In PowerShell 6, functions called by classes can be mocked as above, with no known problems.

-> PowerShll 5.x is caching class definitions in such a way that the first module to load the class would be the active one, even if you removed the module or changed the class.
-This totally screws with Pester's Mock command, as it can't find the proper scope to inject the mock.
-My recommendation at the time was to run your Pester tests in a fresh session every time; this is simple to do with Start-Job.
+However previous versions of PowerShell, including **all** versions of Windows PowerShell up to 5.1 cache class definitions in such a way that they are never redefined, even if you remove the module and re-import, or modify the class.
+This breaks Pester's Mock command, as the scope where the mock must be injected cannot be found.

+Dave Wyatt has provided this workaround:

+> Simply run your Pester tests in a fresh session every time; this is simple to do with Start-Job.
 I have this proxy function in my PowerShell profile to help with that:

 ```
 function Invoke-PesterJob